-Speaking and listening are central forms of communication, in the English language arts and other curricular areas, and outside of the classroom.
+Speaking and listening are central forms of communication in the English language arts classroom.
 Oral language is used by students informally (pairs, small groups, whole class discussion, etc.) and formally (group reporting, presentations, speeches, etc.).
-Teachers should ensure that the climate in the classroom supports risk-taking, enabling students to contribute to discussions in a variety of groupings.
-Activities should be focused on building students' confidence incrementally with a focus on a gradual release of responsibility by the teacher.
+Teachers should ensure that the climate in the classroom supports risktaking, so that students will have opportunities to participate fully in discussions in a variety of groupings.